shanti93/random/README.md

 Bonus - Failure Scenario

-“mix run proj2.exs  <numNodes>  <topology>  <algorithm> <percentageFailed>“
+“mix run proj2.exs  <numNodes>  <topology>  <algorithm> <percentageOfFailedNodesOfFailedNodesFailed>“

-Here we considered failedPercent to be percentage of inactive nodes – where the status of nodes is inactive and cannot start transmission. failedPercent can be given as input by the user and as we enter the failedPercent some of the nodes become inactive and cannot transmit.
+Here we considered failedPercent to be percentageOfFailedNodesOfFailedNodes of inactive nodes – where the status of nodes is inactive and cannot start transmission. failedPercent can be given as input by the user and as we enter the failedPercent some of the nodes become inactive and cannot transmit.
 This mixed topology is given as input to the algorithm.